MManoah/NQueens-OptimalPathAlg/README.md

 # NQueens-OptimalPathAlg

-Finds a solution to a N-Queens problem using either Uniform-Cost search or A* search.
+The N-queens puzzle is the problem of placing N queens on an N x N chessboard such that no two queens attack each other.
+This finds a solution to an N-Queens problem using either Uniform-Cost search or A* search.

 The indexes of the list will represent columns on a chessboard (0 -> N-1) while the numbers in each index will represent the row of the queen location in that column (0 -> N-1).

 ## The Two Algorithms